isisaddons-legacy/isis-module-security/README.md

 Cool huh?

-## Status ##

-This module is work-in-progress:
-- implemented: domain model, plus UI maintenance (see screenshots below)
-- todo: tidy up length and `@TypicalLength` of all properties
-- todo: tidy up action semantics of all actions
-- todo: tidy up domain model UI services, to make more easily extensible
-- todo: extend user to include encrypted password
-- todo: implement Shiro realm for authentication and/or authorizing
-- todo? extend user to include user settings (move over from [isis-module-settings](http://?)
-- todo: support the root package

 ## How to configure/use ##

 *TODO: this is incomplete.
 It also needs to be extended to include Shiro configuration*